shugaoye/docker-spice/README.md

-Spice Docker Build Environment
+AOSP/QEMU/SPICE Build Environment in Docker
 ====================================================

-Spice build environment in Ubuntu 14.04.
+This build environment is based on Ubuntu 14.04.

 How to build it
 ---------------

-There are two targets (aosp and test) in the Makefile.
+There are multiple targets in the Makefile.
 To build it, just checkout the repository and run the below command:
 $ make